 • Please use single quotation marks for quotations (double quotation marks are used for quotations within quotations).

 • Quotations that extend to more than three lines should be set as an indented text element within the main body of text, without quotation marks.
-The text block should be indented by 0.5 cm from the left and right margins, separated by a single line (above and below) and be in font size 10 with single spaced lines.
+The text block should be indented by 0.5 cm from the left margins, separated by a single line (above and below) and be in font size 10 with single spaced lines.

 • Footnotes: Times New Roman font size 10, hanging indent of 0.5 cm.